psullivan6/store-locator/README.md

 ## General Notes

 * Use the [`searchPosition` method](https://googlemaps.github.io/js-store-locator/reference.html#storeLocator.Panel) of the `Panel` class to search via an input that's not part of the default list Panel view
+* Google Maps API Key from [here](https://developers.google.com/maps/documentation/javascript/get-api-key)
+* The Google Maps API script tag has a callback function that is the wrapper for all the store locator code, so make sure they're the same name
+* Script call order matters b/c the `store-locator.min.js` script needs the Maps API script and the Maps API script needs the callback function code, thus the order has to be:
+    - callback script with store locator code
+    - Maps API
+    - store locator plugin